zage-inc/ZageIOS/README.md

 #### Additional Features

-Zage offers an informational modal to explain what Zage is and how it works to your customers.
+Zage offers an informational modal to explain what Zage is and how Zage works for your customers.
 By simply calling `zage.openModal()`, you can present this modal to your customers.
-They'll never leave your application
+They'll never leave your application.

 ```swift
 @objc private func didTapButton() {